Zyrio/Ictus/README.md

 Before merging to `master`, make sure to update the version in `src/Yio/Data/Constants/VersionConstant.cs` and `src/Yio/Yio.csproj`.
 See the "Versioning" paragraph for more details.

 The server(s) https://yiff.co runs on pulls from `master` everytime the branch is pushed too, allowing the site to stay up-to-date quickly with the repository.

+Commits must also be tagged for new versions, prefixed with a short version of the codename; for example, **1703 'Dazzling Duck'** becomes `duck/1703`

 #### develop